Henry J

 The Henry J is an American automobile built by the Kaiser-Frazer Corporation and named after its chairman, Henry J. Kaiser.
 Production of six-cylinder models began in their Willow Run factory in Michigan in July 1950, and four-cylinder production started shortly after Labor Day, 1950.

-The official public introduction was on September 28, 1950, and the car was marketed until 1954.
+The official public introduction was on 28 September 1950, and the car was marketed until 1954.
+The Korean War impacted the production and sales of the new compact car.